-Select this choice to change values for advanced hardware features, such as cache control, and PCI configuration.
+Select this choice to change values for advanced hardware features, such as cache control and PCI configuration.
+This choice appears only on the full Configuration/Setup Utility main menu.

 A warning message appears above the choices on this menu to alert you that the system might malfunction if these options are configured incorrectly.
 Follow the instructions on the screen carefully.